awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 + [attach\-vpn\-gateway](https://docs.aws.amazon.com/cli/latest/reference/ec2/attach-vpn-gateway.html) \(AWS CLI\)
 + [Add\-EC2VpnGateway](https://docs.aws.amazon.com/powershell/latest/reference/items/Add-EC2VpnGateway.html) \(AWS Tools for Windows PowerShell\)

-## Enable Route Propagation in Your Route Table<a name="vpn-configure-routing"></a>
+### Create a transit gateway<a name="vpn-create-tgw"></a>

+For more information about creating a transit gateway, see [Transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html) in *Amazon VPC Transit Gateways*\.

+## Configure routing<a name="vpn-configure-route-tables"></a>

-To enable instances in your VPC to reach your customer gateway, you must configure your route table to include the routes used by your Site\-to\-Site VPN connection and point them to your virtual private gateway\.
-You can enable route propagation for your route table to automatically propagate those routes to the table for you\.
+To enable instances in your VPC to reach your customer gateway, you must configure your route table to include the routes used by your Site\-to\-Site VPN connection and point them to your virtual private gateway or transit gateway\.

+### \(Virtual private gateway\) Enable route propagation in your route table<a name="vpn-configure-routing"></a>

+You can enable route propagation for your route table to automatically propagate Site\-to\-Site VPN routes\.

 For static routing, the static IP prefixes that you specify for your VPN configuration are propagated to the route table when the status of the Site\-to\-Site VPN connection is `UP`\.
 Similarly, for dynamic routing, the BGP\-advertised routes from your customer gateway are propagated to the route table when the status of the Site\-to\-Site VPN connection is `UP`\.

 **Note**
-If your connection is interrupted, any propagated routes in your route table are not automatically removed\.
-You may have to disable route propagation to remove the propagated routes; for example, if you want traffic to fail over to a static route\.
+If your connection is interrupted but the VPN connection remains UP, any propagated routes that are in your route table are not automatically removed\.
+Keep this in mind if, for example, you want traffic to fail over to a static route\.
+In that case, you might have to disable route propagation to remove the propagated routes\.

 **To enable route propagation using the console**